2 as You have given Him authority over all flesh, that He should give eternal life to as many as You have given Him.

-In John 6:37 the Father gives Jesus those who “comes to” Him.
+In John 6:37 the Father gave Jesus those who “come to” Him.
 The Father draws all people to Himself but only some accept His drawing (Jn 16:8f).
 His love extends to the entire “world” (Jn 3:16).
 Those who reject His offer of salvation stand forever under His wrath (Jn 3:36).

-Those “given” by the Father are those to this point who have believed in Jesus during the course of His ministry.
-“As many as” is neuter singular which refers to the corporate group that has believed to this point.
-The Father gave all believers who have believed to this point to Jesus as a united whole.
+Those “given” by the Father are those to this point who had believed in Jesus during the course of His ministry.
+“As many as” is neuter singular, which refers to the corporate group that had believed to this point.
+The Father gave all believers who had believed to this point to Jesus as a united whole.
 Thus, this is a reference to a group, not individuals.

-The phrase “not of them is lost but” denotes exception (εἰ μή.)
+The phrase denotes exception (εἰ μή.)
 Jesus said that He “chose” Judas (John 6:70, 71).
-He picked Judas as one of the twelve.
+He picked Judas as one of the Twelve.
 He was chosen to an office but not to salvation.
-In other words, Judas as not chosen in a personal sense but in an official sense (Jn 13:10, 11, 16).
+In other words, Judas was not chosen in a personal sense but in an official sense (Jn 13:10, 11, 16).

-Salvation is offered to all but received by a few.
+Salvation is offered to all but received by few.

 This passage does not argue that Jesus offered salvation to a predetermined few.
 God offers salvation to all, to “whosoever” (Jn 3:16).
 There is no restriction whatever in “whosoever.”